itemgiver/Naver-Search-Frontend/README.md

 ## Introduction

-This project is an implementation of Naver's search website.
+This project is an implementation of the Naver search website.
 These days, millions of people visit Naver's search website, so the Naver Frontend team is using Server-Side-Rendering and Microservices Architecture to handle many users.
 Therefore we tried to make our website similar to the Naver Search website using these technologies.

 ## Demo Link